silexlabs/Silex-v2-prototype2/readme.txt

 remarques pol
 - keyboard shortcuts
+- editeur texte / enrichissement non pris en compte
+- "add a loading page" button
+> des assets se déplacent d’un container à l’autre.

 bugs !
-- background image browse lib
-- Insert tab, "container" position after drop
+- IE and null in styles
+- chrome and
 - absolute => out of container, no more clickable
 - save a copy bug
-* bug backgroundPosition: should concat the X and Y values instead of selecting one of the 2
+- bug backgroundPosition: should concat the X and Y values instead of selecting one of the 2
-* multiple urls in background and image src are all absolute => change before save (because when changed in the dom, the browser forces absolute URLs)
+* chrome and color picker : read ok, load bug

 toolbox still missing :
-* code editor
-* mettre a jour les tests unitaires cote serveur
-* slelection drop zone : priorité aux petites zones * les layers/comp en absolute doivent etre selectionnables => faire en sorte que le getBestDropZone parcurs toutes les zones? prendre la + petite?
-* delete a container when it is a master or not, and uncheck master when the container is not on any page
 * tous les styles dans la boite a outil styles
   + descriptions / aide
   + groups and "apply to group" (e.g. for border-left border-rigth border-top and border- bottom)
+* selection drop zone : priorité aux petites zones
+* les layers/comp en absolute doivent etre selectionnables => faire en sorte que le getBestDropZone parcurs toutes les zones? prendre la + petite?
+* styles/themes
+* mettre a jour les tests unitaires cote serveur
+* delete a container when it is a master or not, and uncheck master when the container is not on any page
 * ecouter window.resize, et dispatcher window.resize dans Page::open
-* ergo : disable les pixel+unit quand on a select un shorthand (exple background h pos)
-* chrome and color picker : read ok, load bug
-* autoriser display block?
-* styles/themes
 * new from template
-* length editor : default pixel